bfschaffner/bookdown-stata/docs/index.md

 ##Creating Post-Stratification Weights in Stata
 If you know the population values of demographics that you wish to weight on, you can create the weights yourself using an approach known as post-stratification raking.
 There is a user-written program in Stata to allow for the creation of such weights.
 The function is called `ipfweight`.

-As an example, we will use the [2014 Massachusetts Exit Poll data] (http://people.umass.edu/schaffne/mass\_exitpoll\_2014.dta).
+As an example, we will use the [2014 Massachusetts Exit Poll data](http://people.umass.edu/schaffne/mass_exitpoll_2014.dta).
 The dataset already has a sampling weight included, to adjust for the stratified cluster sample approach taken.
 However, because of unequal response rates among different demographic groups, we also need to do additional post-stratification weighting.
 Here is what we know about the demographic composition of the electorate in 2014 according to voting records:

 Characteristic | % of Electorate
 ---------------|----------------